 Step #3 – Compare Plans

 The part D prescription drug plan market is very competitive.
 Carriers want your business.
 However, many specialize as well.
 For instance, some plans predominantly focus on the generic drug markets.
-Others are designed to help Medicare beneficiaries save money through the “donut hole”.
+Other carriers help Medicare beneficiaries save money through the “donut hole”.

 Step #4 – Enroll And Make Changes As Necessary